 This course provides a doctoral-level survey of developmental psychology and the role of formal education in human development.
 At the end of the course, students are expected to have sufficient knowledge of the history and theories of developmental psychology and the role of education in development to be able to teach an introductory course in developmental psychology and education.

 This course provides an overview of qualitative research methodology and techniques.
-Coverage includes major philosophy of science, historical, and contemporary (critical, post modern, hermeneutic, constructivist and feminist) perspectives.
+Coverage includes major philosophy of science, historical, and contemporary (critical, post modern, hermeneutic, constructivist, and feminist) perspectives.
 Ethnographic, life history, individual and multiple case study, and focus group methods will be reviewed in relation to a narrative framework.
 Observational, interview, personal record, and archival data management will be discussed.
 Students will have an opportunity to design, implement, analyze, and report a micro qualitative study.
 Special emphasis will be placed on the use of computers and visual imaging techniques.

 This doctoral-level course serves as an introduction to program evaluation used in education, psychology, and social sciences.
 Program evaluation aims to systematically investigate the process, effectiveness, and outcomes of programs.
 Its primary goal is to inform decision-making processes based on answers to why it works or doesn't work and improve the quality of the program.
 In this course, students will learn the craft of program evaluation at various stages, including: critically appraising evaluation research; assessing program needs, developing a logic model, evaluating the process and outcomes of the program, evaluating efficiency, dealing with ethical issues, warranting evaluation claims, and communicating with stakeholders.
 This course will focus on both theoretical and practical issues in designing, implementing, and appraising formative and summative evaluations of various educational and invention programs.
 In this course, we will consider the effects of various social, cultural, and political contextual factors underlying the program.